 Dyrhólaey is also a large bird colony.
 You can spot arctic terns and eider ducks, and in summer, a large number of puffins nest on the cliff faces around Dyrhólaey.
 The Atlantic puffin you will see from April through to August.

-What we did not know was that if we had of continued along the road and not turned off to the lighthouse we would have seen the Dyrhólaey Arch for which the peninsula is famous for.
-It has been reported that the arc is so big that ships can sail through it and planes can fly under it.
+What we did not know was that if we had have continued along the road and not turned off to the lighthouse we would have seen the Dyrhólaey Arch for which the peninsula is famous for.
+It has been reported that the arch is so big that ships can sail through it and planes can fly under it.
 I am really disappointed we did not see the Dyrholaey Arch.
+One of the many travel tips in Iceland we should have known!

-Turning off Highway 1 in Iceland and finding Dyrhólaey lighthouse was truly a memorable experience and one we won’t soon forget for a few reasons.
+Turning off Highway 1 in Iceland and finding Dyrhólaey Lighthouse was truly a memorable experience and one we won’t soon forget for a few reasons.
 Number 1 we were in Iceland, yes Iceland!
 Number 2 the black sands you just don’t see that in Australia.
 It’s all golden sand in Oz and 3 it was a lighthouse.
 Iceland Lighthouses are awesome because inherently they are up high and provide unforgettable views.
+Driving to Vik and Dyrholaey was amazing.
+It was a great road trip from Reykjavik with kids and it was one of the best activities in Iceland that we did!
+Next time we hope to see more and have a go at Navigating Iceland’s North!